 Upon initial recognition, the assets and liabilities of the acquired business are included in the consolidated Statement of Financial Position at their fair value.
 When calculating the fair value, the manegement uses measurements of future cash flows and discount rates that may, however, differ from actual results.
 Any changes in the measurements following initial recognition would affect the value of goodwill.
-Information on the acquired assets and liabilities is given in Note 16.1.
+During the current reporting period, no new business combinations were implemented.